aoloe/cpp-qt-signal-slots/README.md

-# Using Signals and Slots and  Cpp, Qt, ui and cmake project
+# Using Signals and Slots

 [cpp-qt-ui-cmake](https://github.com/aoloe/cpp-qt-ui-cmake) teaches how to create a sample Qt app that does nothing.